myCHEF — wedding private chef bali

 - Strong water pressure and sink access near prep area

 Equipment Often Rented: Additional ovens or warming boxes, industrial-size pots and pans, serving platters and chafing dishes, glassware and cutlery.
-Equipment rental typically IDR 5M–8M for a full weekend wedding.
+Equipment rental is arranged per event and included as a line item in your proposal.

 Villa Assessment Checklist: Before finalizing menus, your chef should visit (or receive detailed photos of) the kitchen to assess capacity, flag limitations, and plan around them.
 A skilled catering chef adapts — but surprises on the day hurt execution.